atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘ tt,, ^
 go yourself, good Sukey, "
 it, ’. ^
-■ — laid Fanny — and go this moment,
+■ --laid Fanny --and go this moment,
 'i «
 or it will be too late." -.
 III